 - To evaluate an organization's market, competitive position, and customers, in order to make effective decisions regarding organizational focus and resource deployment.

-Each of the required and elective courses below are 5 credits unless otherwise listed.
+Each of the required and elective courses below is 5 credits unless otherwise listed.

 - T ACCT 210 - Introduction to Financial Accounting